sketch7/FluentlyHttpClient/README.md

 Http Client for .NET Standard with fluent APIs which are intuitive, easy to use and also highly extensible.

-*NOTE: This project is under development and is not intended for general production use yet.*

 **Quick links**

 [Change logs][changeLog] | [Project Repository][projectUri]